AvinashMishra01/Task-Management/README.md

-##  Task-Management
+###  Task-Management
 Welcome to the Angular Task Management App!
 This application allows users to manage tasks by adding, viewing, updating, and deleting tasks.
 It is built using Angular and implements various Angular features and best practices.

 # Features

 # User Interface:
-Task list : Display a list of tasks with options to mark tasks as completed or delete them.
+Task list: Display a list of tasks with options to mark tasks as completed or delete them.
-Create New task : Allow users to create a new task.
+Create a New task: Allow users to create a new task.
-Update task : Enable users to edit existing tasks.
+Update task: Enable users to edit existing tasks.

 # Task Management: